How to connect a headset to a computer

 If the USB headset is not working properly, try connecting it to a port in a different location.
 In some situations, it may only work if connected to the back of the computer.

-Once the cables are identified, locate the connections on the back of your computer.
+To connect a Mini Plug headset, headphones, or another device, locate the Mini Plug hole(s) on the sound card or front or side of the computer.
 If you have a laptop computer, the connection is likely a brass-colored 3.5 mm jack found on the side or front.

 Once connected to the line out and microphone connectors, the headset is ready to use.